Education

 The University of Rhode Island (URI) is Rhode Island's flagship public research university, located primarily in Kingston with additional campuses in Providence, Narragansett, and West Greenwich.
 Founded in 1892, URI enrolls approximately 18,000 students across eight colleges, offering over 100 undergraduate majors and 80 graduate programs with tuition for 2024-2026 starting at $15,164 for in-state undergraduates and $36,298 for out-of-state students.
 The 1,200-acre Kingston campus serves as the main hub, situated about 30 miles south of Providence off Route 138.

-Best high schools in Rhode Island 2026
+Best community colleges in Rhode Island 2026

 Best public libraries in Rhode Island 2026